bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Any member could invite others through a slash command
 * At a minimum, a forum file should list its members (who are both followers and who the forum follows)
 * List the members who have moderator privilege: ability for message #redaction and removal of users from the forum
-* Ideally, a forum should also act as a mirror (see #mirroring section) and for efficiency, it should intersperse messages based on timestamps (i.e., it could be understood to be a bot who reposts content from members)
+* Ideally, a forum should also act as a mirror (see #mirroring section) and for efficiency, it should intersperse messages based on timestamps (i.e., it could be understood to be a bot who reposts content from members), potentially served as a registry file
 * Messages are proprietary to their submitter and will get hidden after the member leaves the group (or #feed_deletion ), but the submitter may attribute individual messages to the forum account with a slash command to waive this right.
 At least a minimal amount of time must pass before allowing this.
-* Members have a separate subaccount to store their answers for each forum they participate in
+* Members should create a separate subaccount to store their answers for each forum they participate in
+* A member may reuse a single subaccount between forums to facilitate cross-posting
+* A member may indicate that they only wish to broadcast posts that mention the forum user
+* A forum may indicate that all broadcast posts should be considered to carry a set of hashtags for search
+* A member may indicate that all their posts broadcast towards the forum should be considered to carry a set of hashtags for search
+* A forum may list allowed hashtags and it will only broadcast posts (or roots) containing it
+* Sticky post links in metadata about detailed topic and rules
+# Possibly connect member profiles as a webring in #static_html_rendering
 * https://git.mills.io/yarnsocial/yarn/issues/325
 * https://git.mills.io/yarnsocial/yarn/issues/344